-In addition to these types of intermittent fasting, there is another approach, The Prolon Fasting Mimicking Diet (FMD), that’s gaining popularity for helping to prevent disease and promote weight loss.
-I’ll discuss FMD in a separate post.
+In addition to these types of intermittent fasting, another approach, The Prolon Fasting Mimicking Diet (FMD), is gaining popularity for helping to prevent disease and promote weight loss.

 Benefits of intermittent fasting

 Studies show that intermittent fasting can achieve weight loss.
-The success is similar to other diets.
-Yes, similar—not necessarily better.
+However, the success is similar to other diets.
+So, yes, similar—not necessarily better.

-Overall, research on the effect of intermittent fasting 101 on people’s health is still emerging as to whether, in addition to some weight loss for some people, it can also prevent disease or slow down aging.
+Overall, research on the effect of intermittent fasting on people’s health is still emerging as to whether it can also prevent disease or slow down aging in addition to some weight loss for some people.

-Most of the research on calorie restriction and intermittent fasting have been conducted in cells (e.g., yeasts), rodents, and even monkeys.
-Some, but not all of these studies show it may help to build exercise endurance, immune function, and live longer.
-It also seems to help resist some diseases like diabetes, heart disease, certain cancers, and Alzheimer’s.
+Most of the research on calorie restriction and intermittent fasting has been conducted in cells (e.g., yeasts), rodents, and even monkeys.
+Some, but not all, of these studies, show fasting may help build exercise endurance, enhance immune function, and promote longevity.
+It also seems to help reduce disease risk for diabetes, heart disease, certain cancers, and Alzheimer’s.

-When it comes to weight loss, intermittently fasting seems to work just as well—not better—than other diets.
+When it comes to weight loss, intermittent fasting seems to work just as well—not better—than other diets.
 Researchers think that eating this way decreases appetite for some people.
-With a smaller appetite, you simply eat less and that is going to help you lose weight.
+With a smaller appetite, you eat less, which will help you lose weight.